-- Recipient of 2014 Ziegler-Gee Award, Gender & Sexuality Studies Program, Rider University
+- 2014 Ziegler-Gee Award, Gender & Sexuality Studies Program, Rider University

-- Recipient of 2012 Research Award, New Jersey Library Association, College & University Section (NJLA CUS)
+- 2012 Research Award, New Jersey Library Association, College & University Section (NJLA CUS)

 - Coauthor of winning article selected for the 2012 CALA (Chinese American Librarians Association) Jing Liao Award for the Best Research in All Media

 Selected Publications and Presentations